AidanInceer/Forge/README.md

 # Forge

-Forge is a powerful and flexible tool for building and managing your Golang projects.
+Forge is a powerful and flexible tool for building and managing your Golang and python projects.
 It provides a streamlined workflow for compiling, testing, and deploying your applications.

 ## Features